AdrianLThomas/altCrypt/README.md

 # altCrypt
-File encryption/decryption library.
+Local file encryption/decryption library with applications.

 This is currently in alpha.
-Breaking changes will be on going.
+Breaking changes will be ongoing.